JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 }
 ```

-To fetch a single vertex from the bitstream (we we bind as an array of `u32`s), we can use this function:
+To fetch a single vertex from the bitstream (which we bind as an array of `u32`s), we can use this function:

 ```rust
 fn get_meshlet_vertex_position(meshlet: ptr<function, Meshlet>, vertex_id: u32) -> vec3<f32> {